BurntCaramel/Guides/content/guides/fast-web/README.md

 The download times are a good gauge for how long your users will be waiting (For just the download).
 You can see that 24.2KB doesn’t sound like much, but it will take roughly half a second to download on a slowish 3G connection.

-## Reduce image sizes
+## Speed up images

-The online [Essential Image Optimization](https://images.guide/) guide covers many processes and tools that can reduce image sizes to improve the experience for your users.
+The online [Essential Image Optimization](https://images.guide/) guide covers many processes and tools that can reduce image sizes and speed up their decoding to improve the experience for your users.

 ## Measure the experience